rlmic/impact-bombing-vietnam/README.md

 global dir = "/Users/cegaadmin/Dropbox (CEGA)/github/impact-bombing-vietnam"
 ```

-This global variable defines where the directory sits on your computer. **To run the replication file, you'll need to change this to reflect where you're storing the directory on your hard drive (the filepath)**.
+:exclamation: This global variable defines where the directory sits on your computer.
+To run the replication file, you'll need to change this to reflect where you're storing the directory on your hard drive.

 :sparkles: The `main.do` file will 1) load the constants and labels used for our analysis, 2) load the corresponding data sources, 3) run the analysis, splitted in three other do files: